MNabegh/luigi_task/README.md

     1. Configure logging format

 ## Unit tests
 Unit tests have been implemented for most of the pipeline using the python library `unittest` and they are all written in the directory `test`.
 However, Unit tests have been skipped for the optional task due to lack of time.
-To run the tests, you can use the following command `python -m unittest test.json_api_fetch_test`.
+To run the tests, you can use the following command `python -m unittest test.<test_module>`.

+## Improvements
+- Testing of reading and writing files could be improved using mocks such `luigi.MockTarget` but it could not be done due to time constraints.